Kindergarten Registration

 If your child will not be 5 on or before September 5, how will it be determined if they can start Kindergarten?

 The results of the screening process will determine whether starting Kindergarten before the age required by law is developmentally appropriate.
-If it is determined that starting early is not developmentally appropriate, then Kindergarten entry will be deferred until the child reaches the age of 5 by January 1, 2025.
+If it is determined that starting early is not developmentally appropriate, then Kindergarten entry will be deferred until the child reaches the age of 5 by January 1 of the new year.

 What if my child receives special education services?